microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

             raise Exception("OpenAI not implemented")
 ```

-This code defines the `RecommendationEngine` class, which initializes the AI service based on the selected service in the configuration file.
-If the selected service is Azure OpenAI, an instance of the `AzureOpenAI` class is created with the Azure OpenAI key from the configuration file.
-If the selected service is OpenAI, an exception is raised since the OpenAI service is not implemented yet.
+This code defines the `RecommendationEngine` class, which initializes the AI service based on the selected service in the `.env` configuration file.
+It determines which AI service to use based on the `USE_AZURE_OPENAI` variable in the configuration file.
+If the variable is set to `True`, the Azure OpenAI service is selected and an instance of the`AzureOpenAI` class is created with the Azure OpenAI key from the configuration file.
+If the variable is set to `False`, an exception is raised since the OpenAI service is not implemented yet.

 <br/>